senatus-technologies/respublica/README.md

-# Celeritas
+# Respublica

-Project "Celeritas" is a next generation decentralized network that can handle 500,000+ TPS and sub-second finality.
+Respublica is a next generation decentralized network that can handle 500,000+ TPS and sub-second finality.

 ### Project Structure